 |No. of strings||6|

-Hold on a minute – you didn’t make this guitar/ Strictly no, but when anyone talks of building an electric guitar, the usually mean they assemble a bunch of parts from new or second hand sources.
-I put a fair few hours in this as my original intention was to refinish it, upgrade the pickups and sell it.
-However, when I had sanded back to the body through the 17 or so layers of paint that is usually customary on new Strat copies, I found a surprise.
+Hold on a minute – you didn’t make this guitar -Strictly no, but when anyone talks of building an electric guitar, they usually mean they assemble a bunch of parts from new or second hand sources.
+I put a fair few hours in this as my original intention was to refinish it (Orange with a white scratch plate), upgrade the pickups and sell it.
+However, when I had sanded back to the body through the 17 or so layers of paint that is customary on new Strat copies, I revealed a surprise.
 Initially, when I saw the first signs of the body, I was intrigued; The wood was a dark brown colour – not the light wood I was expecting (usually agathis, basswood or alder ).
-I gently sanded more, my breath had quickened, It looks like oak or something, no couldn’t be, unheard of.
+I gently sanded more, It looks like oak or something, no couldn’t be.
 I sanded more and eventually revealed enough to try to identify the wood.